 I could go on about other things that excite me in Los Angeles, but I wont.
 Does Los Angeles still have a long way to go to become a bike friendly city?
 Of course!
 Does it get as much attention as Portland or New York City when it comes to bicycling?
 Not yet.
 What do you think?

 As a consultant, I’m pleased to have served many of the organizations leading this movement.
-These include facilitating retreats for the LACBC, the Bike Kitchen, leading trainings for City of Lights and Bick Digna, fundraising for Bikestation, helping plan the first Bike Summit and riding my own bike around town on a regular basis.
+These include facilitating retreats for the LACBC, the Bike Kitchen, leading trainings for City of Lights and Bick Digna, fundraising for Bikestation, helping plan the first Bike Summit and riding my own bike around town on a regular basis, and longer bike tours every now and then.